puiterwijk/DWF-Database-Artifacts/JSON-file-format-v2.md

 ### VERSION

 2.0: The version of the product.
-SUGGESTED

 ### URL